MacareuxDigital/ansible-c5-ma/README.md

   `- vhost_docroot: "/var/www/vhosts/"`

+- **[vhost_htdocs]** : Set the additional web document root path.
+You could leave it blank

+  `- vhost_docroot: "/html"`

-  With the setting above, it will set `example.com` & `www.example.com` as virtual host, and the document root of that domain will be "/var/www/vhosts/example.com"
+  With the setting above, it will set `example.com` & `www.example.com` as virtual host, and the document root of that domain will be "/var/www/vhosts/example.com/html"

 ## DB Environment